ocefpaf/python4oceanographers/README.md

 python4oceanographers
 =====================

-Learning python with examples for oceanographers.
+Learn python with examples applied to oceanography.